microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 As you can see, you've used a custom type (a struct) to write a custom version of the `String()` method.
 This is a common way of implementing an interface in Go, and you'll find examples of this in many programs as we're about to explore.

-## Extending an Existing Implementation
+## Extend an existing implementation
 Let's say that you have the following code, and you'd like to extend its functionality by writing a custom implementation of a `Writer` method that's in charge of manipulating some data.

 Create a program using the following code that consumes the GitHub API to get three repositories from Microsoft: